Jo Nesbo Books In Order – Complete List of Books

 The first Jo Nesbo book was published in 1997 under The Bat.
 It soon won two awards, the 1997 Riverton Prize for Best Norwegian Crime Novel and the 1997 Glass Key for Best Nordic Crime Novel.

-In 1998 Jo moved to Bangkok for a while, where he worked on his second novel called Cockroaches.
-And so a new famous novel star, Harry Hole, was born.
+In 1998 Jo moved to Bangkok for a while, where he worked on his second book called Cockroaches.
+And so a new famous novel star, Jo Nesbo’s main character, Harry Hole, was born.

-In October 2017, Michael Fassbender, Rebecca Ferguson, and Charlotte Gainsbourg starred in a film adaption of The Snowman, the 7th Harry Holle book.
+In October 2017, Michael Fassbender, Rebecca Ferguson, and Charlotte Gainsbourg starred in a film adaption of The Snowman, the 7th of the Harry Hole books.

 Jo Nesbo Awards and Nominations